NASADatanauts/Space-Apps-CH/readme.md

 - **3rd October, 23:59 CET** – for **Onsite participants** (Onsite and Hybrid teams)
 - **4th October, 11:00 CET** – for **Virtual participants** (Virtual teams)

+Hybrid team shoudl have *at least 2 team members* present onsite in Zurich.
+Otherwise we suggest to join as fully virtual team for best hackathon expirience.
+No solo teams (with only 1 participant) allowed in any format.

 ⛔ After these deadlines, no team changes or additional participants can be added.

 **Project Page & Submission Edits:**